unioslo/harborapi/docs/usage/methods/create-update.md

 !!! note
     The reason for `"auto_scan": "true"` instead of `"auto_scan": true` can be found [here](../../models/#string-fields-with-true-and-false-values-in-api-spec).

 Despite this behavior, it _might_ a good idea to pass the full resource definition to the `update_*` methods, as the support for partial updates through the API may change in the future independently of this library without notice.
+The following sections demonstrate how to do this.

 ### Converting GET models to PUT models

-Using the method [`convert_to()`][harborapi.models.base.BaseModel.convert_to] which is available on all models, we can easily convert a model we receive from a `get_*` call to the model type that the update endpoint expects.
+As outlined in [Update](#update), `update_*` methods exepct subtly different models from the ones returned by `get_*` methods.
+By using the method [`convert_to()`][harborapi.models.base.BaseModel.convert_to] which is available on all models, we can easily convert a model we receive from a `get_*` method to the model type that the corresponding `update_*` method expects.

 The method expects a model type as its first argument, and returns an instance of that model type: